dataronio/CarND-LandLines-P1/writeup.md

 Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggestion for improvements in the pipeline

 A possible improvement would be to ...